fastodigama/Back-End-Web-Development-1-HTTP-5125/repos/Cumulative1/README.md

   - List all teachers, including basic details and courses they teach.
   - View detailed information for a specific teacher.
   - Add a new teacher using a form.
+  - Update a teacher using an interactive form.
   - Delete a teacher with a confirmation dialog.

 - **Course Management**: